Spraynard/proxy-boy/README.md

 python main.py <port>
 ```

 where `<port>` is whatever port you would like for your proxy server to run at.
+The default is port 1234.

 # Made With
 * Python v3.7